AnthonyByansi/Git-for-Data-Science/Git-for-Data-Science/docs/git-collaboration.md

 * **Create pull request** : Once a feature is complete, collaborators should create a pull request to merge their changes into the main branch.

 * **Review and merge** : Other collaborators should review the changes and provide feedback.
 Once the changes are approved, they can be merged into the main branch.

+## Conclusion

+Git is an essential tool for collaborative data science projects.
+By following these best practices, you can ensure effective communication and teamwork when using Git.